Capturing a long screenshot of a ScrollView in SwiftUI can be challenging, but it's quite feasible with the right approach.

 swiftprivate var scrollContent: some View { VStack(spacing: 10) { Button("Share") { shareImage() } .padding(.top, 40) ForEach(0..<3) { _ in Image(systemName: "heart") .resizable() .scaledToFit() .frame(width: 200, height: 300) } Image(systemName: "person") .resizable() .scaledToFit() .frame(width: 200, height: 300) } }

-function captures an image and attaches it to an UIActivityViewController
+The shareImage() function captures an image and attaches it to an UIActivityViewController and presents it.

 swiftprivate func shareImage() { guard let screenshotImage = scrollContent.snapshot() else { return } let activityController = UIActivityViewController( activityItems: [screenshotImage], applicationActivities: nil) let vc = UIApplication.shared.windows.first!.rootViewController vc?.present(activityController, animated: true) }